Edna St. Vincent Millay: Pulitzer Prize, marriage, and purchase of Steepletop

 In 1925, Boissevain and Millay bought Steepletop near Austerlitz, New York, which had once been a 635 acre blueberry farm.
 They built a barn (from a Sears Roebuck kit), and then a writing cabin and a tennis court.
 Millay grew her own vegetables in a small garden.
 Later, they bought Ragged Island in Casco Bay, Maine, as a summer retreat.
 Frequently having trouble with the servants they employed, Millay wrote, "The only people I really hate are servants.
 They are not really human beings at all."

 Millay was commissioned by the Metropolitan Opera House to write a libretto for an opera composed by Deems Taylor.
 The result, The King's Henchman, drew on the Anglo-Saxon Chronicle's account of Eadgar, King of Wessex.
 The opera began its production in 1927 to high praise; The New York Times described it as "the most effectively and artistically wrought American opera that has reached the stage."

-In August 1927, Millay, along with a number of other writers, was arrested for protesting the impending executions of the Italian American anarchist duo Nicola Sacco and Bartolomeo Vanzetti.
+In August 1927, Millay, along with a number of other writers, was arrested while protesting the impending executions of the Italian American anarchist duo Nicola Sacco and Bartolomeo Vanzetti.
 Due to her status, she was able to meet with the governor of Massachusetts, Alvan T. Fuller, to plead for a retrial.
 Her failure to prevent the executions would be a catalyst for her politicization in her later works, beginning with the poem "Justice Denied In Massachusetts" about the case.